LOANS FOR AIRBNB VACATION RENTAL PROPERTIES

 The Cons of Owning an Airbnb Rental

 Unanticipated costs are another challenge.
 For example, many cities tax short-term rentals.
 This tax, known as the transient occupancy tax (TOT), varies by city.
-Los Angeles imposes a 14% transient occupancy tax based on the listing price for stays less than 30 nights.
+Los Angeles imposes a 14% transient occupancy tax based on the listing price for stays of less than 30 nights.

 For property owners located near major tourist areas, Airbnbs can provide an attractive return on investment with the added benefit of less risk and expense than a full-time rental.
 However, like any other real estate investment, success depends on careful planning, due diligence and effective execution.

 If you want to get started on the path to profitable investment in vacation rental properties, Socotra Capital is the lender of choice!
 Contact us today to learn how we can help.